“To me, studying science is like… becoming a part of the future, do you know what I mean? It’s just got endless possibilities that I’m excited about.”

 - Prepare for application to the College of Medicine and other Professional Health Science Colleges including Dentistry, Kinesology, Physical Therapy, Clinical Psychology and School of Public Health

-New in Fall 2018: ISAP’s Husky Math Lab is a co-requisite developmental mathematics program linked to ISAP’s preparatory STEM Accelerator and first year STEM Learning Communities.
-Meeting students at their point of potential, the Husky Math Lab willprovide differentiated support through a combination of online and face-to-face learning opportunities—giving ISAP STEM students an edge for success.
+New in Fall 2019: ISAP’s Developmental Math Lab is a co-requisite program linked to STEM Accelerator courses and first year ISAP Learning Communities.
+Meeting students at their point of potential, the ISAP Math Lab will provide differentiated support through a combination of online and face-to-face learning opportunities—giving ISAP STEM students an edge for success.

 ISAP STEM Scholars include students in 2nd year, through to graduation, who have declared STEM majors and are interested in exploring Indigenous perspectives, experiential and community-based learning, and opportunities beyond their degrees.